How To Advocate For Yourself At Work With Professionalism And Respect

 If your workplace can't meet a reasonable need or refuses to do so, there are options to explore.
 You may apply for and pursue a new opportunity elsewhere or explore ways to approach the need differently.
 For example, suppose your employer turns down your initial attempt to self-advocate.
 In that case, you may broach another conversation with your employer and suggest alternative ways to work with them to meet your needs and those of the company.

 While you work to find a way to meet your needs, it can be valuable to have someone to talk to.
-A mental health professional can guide you toward improvements in self-advocacy or any other you find challenging.
+A mental health professional can guide you toward improvements in self-advocacy or any other workplace concerns you find challenging.
 You can roleplay workplace conversations with a therapist to practice self-advocacy before approaching the conversation in real life.
 You may also find it beneficial to discuss ways to manage workplace stress or other similar issues with a therapist.

 Self-advocacy takes self-confidence

-Online therapy for confidence in advocacy
+Online therapy for confidence in self-advocacy

 If you are ready to start, click here to join BetterHelp, or read our website’s FAQ and therapist reviews for more information.
 No matter how you find a therapist to work with, you deserve to receive the quality care you need.